netblue30/firejail/README.md

 $ cd firejail
 $ ./configure && make && sudo make install-strip
 `````
-On Debian/Ubuntu you will need to install git and a compiler:
+On Debian/Ubuntu you will need to install git and gcc compiler.
+AppArmor
+development libraries and pkg-config are required when using --apparmor
+./configure option:
 `````
-$ sudo apt-get install git build-essential
+$ sudo apt-get install git build-essential libapparmor-dev pkg-config
 `````